callmedw/epicodus-track/README.md

 # Epicodus Track Quiz

-#### A short quiz to guide in the consideration of choosing between language tracks at EpicodusPDX, March 24, 2017
+#### A short quiz to guide a user through choosing between language tracks at EpicodusPDX, March 24, 2017

 #### By Dana Weiss under the watchful eye of EpicodusPDX